-This course is offered to licensed/registered technologists who are eligible to perform Computed Tomography procedures at accredited institutions.
-In addition to the topics covered in RNTM 201, RNTL 201 requires 15 clinical experience hours in CT.
-Clinical proficiency in several procedures included in the American Registry of Radiologic Technologists (ARRT) certification must be demonstrated.
-In addition, students observe and assist CT technologists in the clinical setting and evaluate the quality of CT images.
-Co-requisite: RNTM 201.
-1 clinical hour per week.
-1 credit hour.
+This course is offered to Radiography students and licensed/registered Radiographers who are eligible to perform Computed Tomography procedures at accredited medical institutions.
+In addition to the topics covered in RNTM201, RNTL201 requires 45 clinical experience hours in a CT facility.
+Clinical proficiency exams in several procedures included in the American Registry of Radiologic Technologists (ARRT) certification requirements competencies must be demonstrated.
+In addition, students observe and assist CT technologists in the clinical setting and experience & evaluate the quality of CT images.
+Pre/Co-requisite: RNTM 201.
+3 clinical hour per week.
+1 credit

-RSTN • Respiratory Care -UMDNJ-SHŔP
+RSTN • Respiratory Care - UMDNJ-SHRP